 Charlotte Douglas International Airport Begins

-Opened in 1986, Concourse A renovations will consist of new ceiling tiles, carpet in the seating areas, wall panels, upgraded seating with integrated power and USB ports and fresh coats of paint.
 Terrazzo flooring also will be placed in the center walkway of the concourse to better accommodate rolling luggage.
-HVAC, electrical, fire alarm and sprinkler systems and restrooms will be upgraded as well.
+Restrooms, HVAC, electrical, fire alarm and sprinkler systems will be upgraded as well.
 The project's completion is scheduled for spring 2020.

 CLT's terminal building was opened in 1982.
 The $70 million concourse renovation project will bring new life to the 36-year-old building and serve as the most extensive renovations in the terminal's history.